ReactiveCocoa/ReactiveCocoa/README.md

 ## Objective-C and Swift

-Although ReactiveCocoa was started as an Objective-C framework, as of version 3.0, all major feature development is concentrated on the Swift API.
+Although ReactiveCocoa was started as an Objective-C framework, as of version 3.0, all major feature development is concentrated on the [Swift API][].

-RAC’s Objective-C API and Swift API are entirely separate, but there is a [bridge][Objective-C Bridging] to convert between the two.
+RAC’s [Objective-C API][] and Swift API are entirely separate, but there is a [bridge][Objective-C Bridging] to convert between the two.
 This is mostly meant as a compatibility layer for older ReactiveCocoa projects, or to use Cocoa extensions which haven’t been added to the Swift API yet.

-The Objective-C API will continue to exist and be supported for the foreseeable future, but it won’t receive many improvements. **We highly recommend that all new projects use the Swift API.**
+The Objective-C API will continue to exist and be supported for the foreseeable future, but it won’t receive many improvements.
+For more information about using this API, please consult our [legacy documentation][].

+**We highly recommend that all new projects use the Swift API.**

 ## How does ReactiveCocoa relate to Rx?